 “The quality of the instructors is ‘top shelf’.”

 “The NorthWest Law Enforcement Academy is very flexible with the financial terms, which helped in making it my choice.
 The Academy has a screening process that ensures only committed individuals are accepted into the program.”

 If there any students that wish to speak to me in regards to the OPP or the Cadet program they are more than welcome…as a matter of fact, they can all email me and I can answer any questions…from Why is Mr. Minter so tough? to Why do we learn about cultural diversity.

-“I aspire to get in to the Ontario Provincial Police and I believe that the training I receive at the Academy will give me a leg-up.
-The Academy has an Alumni Association and helps the graduates with the preparation of a resume, interviews and job plac
+“I aspire to get into the Ontario Provincial Police and I believe that the training I receive at the Academy will give me a leg-up.
+The Academy has an Alumni Association and helps the graduates with the preparation of a resume, interviews and job placement.